-Social Innovation Projects (SIP) is an on-campus internship program that empowers students to work on projects from around the world for award-winning organizations that make a difference.
+Social Impact Projects (SIP) is an on-campus internship program that empowers students to work on projects worldwide for award-winning organizations that make a difference.

 Projects last one full semester (Fall, Winter, and Spring/Summer) and provide professional experience supported through academic curriculum and experienced advisors.
-A 3.0 credit class runs concurrently with the projects for students to learn social innovation and develop the skills necessary to succeed in this seven to nine hour a week internship.
+A 3.0 credit class runs concurrently with the projects for students to learn social innovation and develop the skills necessary to succeed in this 7-9 hour-a-week internship.
 SIP students build their resumes, make connections, and serve society.

 Each semester students address a variety of social issues as indicated in the chart below.

 |NEXT STEPS||ADDITIONAL INFORMATION|